gamesbook/pyprototypr/docs/source/commands.rst

    item in a column from a set of :ref:`data <the-data-command>` for a :ref:`card <the-card-command>`
 -  :ref:`Text <text-command>` * - a shape containing text that can be displayed on a page
+-  :ref:`Today <the-today-command>` - display - as text - the current date and time
 -  :doc:`Track <layouts_track>` - draw any number of shapes at the vertices of another shape
 -  :ref:`Trapezoid <trapezoid-command>` * - a geometric shape that can be drawn on a page
 -  :doc:`TriangularLocations <layouts_triangular>`- defines an ordered series of